AdamJablonka/company-coding-challenge/README.md

 - TodoForm is the component that is rendered when a user presses the CreateNew component.
 Takes in the user input, and creates a new Todo object, which then pushes it into the todos array located in the zustand useTodoStore file.

 - TodoSearch handles user input and inputs it into the zustand useSearchStore file, which any component can call to use to filter the currently displayed todos.
 This logic is called in the src/components/Elements/List/FilteredLists folder.

+## Issues

+Adding the drag and drop functionality to the application caused many bugs which would take too long to fix and implement.
+Some of the bugs but are not limited to are:

+- When in the All filter tab, dragging the location of the TodoItem causes them to quickly flash their old positions before being persistent, while this does not occur when moving TodoItems in the completed or incomplete tabs.
+- For reasons unknown, when dragging the TodoItems in the completed or incomplete tabs, the new location of the dragged element will become non-persistent, meaning that it will not save its new position.
+Clearing the NPM cache seems to fix this issue.
+- Dragging does not work on mobile devices
+- Dragging order persistence does not work on Safari and possibly other web browsers, feature was developed on Chrome.

+Because there are so many issues with making draggable TodoItems, I will create another branch named "todo-app-no-draggable" that does not use these features, as I cannot seem to fix this feature and it will cause more bug debt if I wanted to add more features.